Folk Songs for Beginners

 Are these songs only for tin whistle players?

-No. Folk melodies are a natural fit for tin whistle, but the same public pages also work for recorder and ocarina users who want singable traditional tunes.
+No. Folk melodies are a natural fit for tin whistle, but recorder and ocarina users also come here when they want singable traditional tunes with lighter reading support.

 Why not just use the main song library?